wtesler/react-hoc-di/README.md

 Objects in the module may persist outside the component scope.

+Avoids needless piping of objects through the props of components.

 You may pass in additional modules into `withModule` to have the lifecycle of the given modules bound to the component.